• Skip to primary navigation

 How to make Japanese Pork Curry

-3. Add the vegetables and water.
-Boil the mixture until the potato is tender.
+3. Simmer: Add vegetables and water.
+Boil until the potatoes are tender.

 A bowl of Japanese Pork Curry over rice